Overview of VR Controllers: The Way of Interacting With the Virtual Worlds

 Moreover, there are so many qualities to compare.
 From ergonomics and tracking precision to design and longevity, there are winners and flops in each category.
 A new VR headset doesn’t necessarily come with better controllers as well.
 Each virtual reality system (headset, controllers and software that comes with it) should be evaluated as a whole and not as a sum of its parts.

 Having extensive experience with a variety of VR headsets and controllers, in this article we tried to explain which controller to choose based on your unique requirements.
+We are also going to check the compatibility level for each VR controller.

 What Are VR Controllers?